servale/learn-terraform-gha-backend-az/README.md

-# Terraform for Azure - Resource Group, Storage Account & Blob Container
+# Terraform for Azure - Resource Group, Storage Account & Blob Container for the backend

 This Terraform workspace provisions Azure resources including a resource group, storage account, and blob container with support for application and environment variables.